 Compass Corporate Services is a specialist recruitment company, focusing on all corporate and business leadership needs, across Finance, Marketing, Human Resources, Property & Estates and Intelligence & Analytics.

 Compass Corporate Services are under the Compass Associates umbrella, one of the UK's largest recruitment specialists in Health and Social Care.
-Like it's parent company, this division is growing and needs to convey its unique brand into watchable content on their website.
+Like its parent company, this division is growing and needs to convey its unique brand into watchable content on their website.
 Compass required professional headshots, as well as architecture, office interiors, retail and hospitality images, to use across a range of platforms.
-Brighton's iconic landmarks and cosmopolitan location provided the perfect backdrop to this brief.
+Brighton's iconic landmarks and cosmopolitan location provided the perfect backdrop for this brief.

 Why Blue Frontier?